 • Always try to wear gloves when picking them.
 I like using scissors especially if I don’t have gloves and sometimes I use a pair of tongs.

-Cut with the scissors and pick them using the tongs, put them in a bag.
+• Cut with the scissors and pick them using the tongs and put them in a bag.
 Easy.
 Caution!
-They can sting through the gloves too, ha ha, so use my technique if you want to stay ‘sting-free’.
+They can sting through the gloves too, haha, so use my technique if you want to stay ‘sting-free’.

-I did buy mine this time but while being out on my walks with hubby, wandering around a nice park in Finchley, we have discovered a sea-full of wild garlic.
-At first I di not even relise it was actually wild garlic.
+I did buy mine this time but while being out on my walks with hubby, wandering around a nice park in Finchley, we discovered a sea full of wild garlic.
+At first, I did not even realise it was actually wild garlic.
 Wow, I will never buy mine again but go and pick it freshly from the beautiful and generous nature.

-Not to worry at all if you do not have neither nettles nor wild garlic.
+Not to worry at all if you have neither nettles nor wild garlic.
 These can be substituted by spinach, chives, kale, cavolo nero or any spring greens.
 Any greens you may like will deserve a try.
 Surprise me here please but make sure you let me know what that was.
 What have you replaced the nettles or the wild garlic with?
-Suplies!! 😉
+Supplies!! 😉

 Pilau rice with wild garlic and stinging nettles